-Today, I’m sharing with you how to make homemade ranch dressing mix.
-This dry ranch seasoning stores well and goes great in so many recipes, simply swap out two tablespoons of this powder for a packet of ranch seasoning.
+Today, I’m sharing with you how to make homemade Ranch Seasoning.
+This dry ranch dressing mix stores well and goes great in so many recipes.
+Simply swap out two tablespoons of this powder for a packet of ranch seasoning.
 The ranch dressing mix recipe is gluten-free and has no preservatives.

-Try this ranch mix in place of packets in my Ranch Black Bean & Veggie Tortilla Casserole Recipe or Cheesy Ranch Mini Potato Croquettes Recipe.
+Try this homemade ranch dressing mix in place of packets in my Ranch Black Bean & Veggie Tortilla Casserole Recipe or Cheesy Ranch Mini Potato Croquettes Recipe.

 Homemade Ranch Dressing Mix: Benefits

 Use a lot of Hidden Valley Ranch seasoning packets in your household?
 You may just find it worth making your own homemade Ranch dressing mix.
 This is especially true, if you don’t always use the entire packet.
 Resealing a packet, usually works well over the sort term but during humid weather can become unusable sooner than you like.